 This is just a fun rod!
 Highly recommended.

-The Tenryu Rayz Alter grip shares features with the Rayz and Rayz Spectra rods.
-The reel seat rings are like those on the Rayz, while the hardwood burl reel seat and grip cap accent are like those on the Rayz Spectra.
+The Tenryu Rayz Alter grip shares features with the Rayz rods.
+The reel seat rings, hardwood reel seat and grip cap accent are the same.
 As with all the Rayz rods, the cork is top quality.

 There has been a trend toward split grips on spinning and baitcasting rods.
 Some people love 'em, some hate 'em.
 Tenryu does make some rods with split grips - long salt water rods designed to cast lures long distances, where you really do need the extra leverage of a two handed cast.
 Casting ultra light lures with ultra light lines on ultra light rods does not require both hands, though.
 Tenryu trout rods are old school - one piece grips made from top quality cork.

-The grip cap has the raised rubber ring to prevent scratches, the knurled spacer and the hardwood burl accent piece like those on the Rayz Spectra.
+The grip cap has the raised rubber ring to prevent scratches, the knurled spacer and the hardwood accent piece like those on the Rayz rods.
 The guides are titanium K guides with SiC inserts.
-Although the first guide is pretty tall, it is just short enough to fit in the Long Rod Case, (RZA61L-T and RZA62UL-S only) as do all the Tenryu Rayz and Rayz Spectra spinning rods that are 6'3" or less).

 Each of the rod models in the Tenryu Rayz series of rods has it's own signature color (and not just for the wraps - in good light you can see that the blank is colored as well).
 The Rayz rods are green, the Rayz Integral are blue, the Rayz Spectra is purple and the Rayz Alter is red.
 The colors are subtle but distinct.